tthecoder15/T3A2---MERN-App/T3A2-A/README.md

 There are a variety of processes that require data to be passed between website users, their session state and the website's database.

-The following dataflow diagrams adhere to Yourdon & Demarco's dataflow diagram notation conventions:
+The following dataflow diagrams adhere to Yourdon & Demarco's dataflow diagram notation conventions (Woodman, 1988):

 ![An image explaining Yourdon & Demarco's dataflow diagram conventions](./docs/df-diagram-key.drawio.png)